Twin brothers, childhood friends and IDF soldiers: Who are the hostages still held in Gaza?

 Israeli officials had previously said there were “grave concerns” for Joshi.

-Besides Joshi, four other foreign nationals are still held in Gaza, three of them from Thailand and one from Tanzania.
+Besides Joshi, three other foreign nationals are still held in Gaza, two of them from Thailand and one from Tanzania.

-Three of the four – Sonthaya Oakkharasri and Sudthisak Rinthalak, from Thailand, and Joshua Mollel, from Tanzania – have been declared dead by the Israeli government.
-An unnamed Thai citizen is believed to be alive.
+All three – Sonthaya Oakkharasri and Sudthisak Rinthalak, from Thailand, and Joshua Mollel, from Tanzania – have been declared dead by the Israeli government.

 US citizens among the dead

-Note: Editor’s note: This story has been updated with new information.